puto sikwate

 While exploring Cebu, why not pick up some basic Bisaya words and phrases?
 It’ll be fun to surprise the locals with your Cebuano language skills.

-Did we miss your favourite delicacies in Cebu?
+Did we miss your favorite delicacies in Cebu?
 Hit us up on Facebook, Instagram, Twitter, and YouTube.